richardwsnyder/stock-watcher/README.md

 `update` will prompt you to update the price target of a stock in your database

 `remove` will prompt you to remove a stock from your database

+### Heroku vs local database
+The default will be to attempt to connect to a Heroku database.
+If you are running a lcoal postgres database, uncomment the line

+`db, err := database.Connect(database.Host, database.Port, database.User, database.Password, database.Dbname)`

+And comment out

+`// db, err := database.ConnectHeroku(en.GoDotEnvVariable("HEROKU"))`